metrodango/pip3line/Build-process.md

 ## Windows specific
 Brace yourself, the build process on a Windows platform can be quite tricky.

-First use the preconfigured Qt command lines shortcuts to start with a proper pre-configured environment.
+First, use the preconfigured Qt command lines shortcuts to start with a proper pre-configured environment.
 Additionaly this guide only covers building with Visual Studio (2013 and onwards)

 On windows you need to specify the nmake generator for CMake.

-If you are using the Visual Studio version, you need use nmake instead, and you have to run the script vsvars.bat located in the Visual Studio directory first.
+You also have to run the script vsvars.bat located in the Visual Studio directory first.

 For an x64 compilation with VS 2015: